The final route, as we rode it:

 ABOUT THE REAL RIDE

-On August 1, 2017, our small team of cyclists will do something bold and ambitious to support an organization that is pushing back powerfully against America’s high school drop-out crisis, and its disproportionate effect on our most disadvantaged students.
+On August 1, 2017, a small team of cyclists did something bold and ambitious to support an organization that is pushing back powerfully against America’s high school drop-out crisis, and its disproportionate effect on our most disadvantaged students.

 The REAL Ride is a coast to coast, 5,000 mile bike ride that celebrates the challenge of the road less traveled.
 For three months, we will cycle across the United States via an unconventional route — a combination of dirt roads, trails, forest tracks, wooded paths, and country roads when avoiding pavement simply isn’t possible.